codeurjc-students/2019-ServerlessVsExpress/sections/VSCode-AWS-SAM/README.md

 6. It will show you a **Reload Required** option.
 Click it and it will reload VSCode to finish the installation.

 ### Configure the credentials
-1. Get your AWS Access Keys.
+1. Get your **AWS Access Keys**.
 See how to do it in the official docs: (Get AWS Acess Keys)[https://docs.aws.amazon.com/es_es/toolkit-for-vscode/latest/userguide/obtain-credentials.html]

-2. Once you have the Access Keys, you can connect with them from the command line writting (the input data is an example of AWS.
+2. Once you have the Access Keys, you can **connect** with them from the command line writting (the input data is an example of AWS.
 You must use your own keys):
     ```
     aws configure
     AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE